ua-snap/ar_avalanche/README.md

 # Atmospheric Rivers and Avalanches

 ## Background
 This codebase will download [ERA5 6 hourly pressure level data](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-pressure-levels?tab=overview) in the vicinity of Alaska and apply an atmospheric river (AR) detection algorithm.
-Outputs will include a datacube of AR objects and multiple attributed shapefiles for future work correlating avalanche events to ARs.
+Outputs include a multiple attributed shapefiles for future work correlating avalanche events (or other phenomena) to ARs.

 The AR detection algorithm used here is adapted from [Guan & Waliser (2015)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2015JD024257) and uses a combination of vertically integrated water vapor transport (IVT), geometric shape, and directional criteria to define ARs.
 See the annotated bibilography document for more detail and other references.
-Users of this codebase should know the following information about atmospheric river criteria:
+Users of this codebase should know the following information about AR criteria:

 All of the AR criteria proposed by Guan and Waliser (2015) either judge the geometry of the candidate AR object and/or measure some parameter of integrated water vapor transport (magnitude, direction, and poleward component).
 Each candidate AR object represents a specific time (six hour resolution) slice of the IVT data where contiguous groups of grid cells in which the magntiude the target quantile are labeled with unqiue integers >=1.
 The 0 value is reserved to mask the region that did not exceed the IVT quantile threshold.